lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 ### Step A. Get YoloV5 and set up python environment <a name="part1_stepa"></a>

 Open your terminal and make a new directory named ```MSE544_yolo_training``` (or any other name of your choice).
-Switch into the directory and then clone the yolo repository from GitHub:
+Switch into the directory and then clone the yolo repository from GitHub (pay attention that this is the repository from yolo, not specified for our tutorial):
 ```
 git clone https://github.com/ultralytics/yolov5
 ```